9 reusable masks created by London makers

 From bright and patterned to plain and simple

-Lots of London businesses have pivoted to making masks during lockdown, meaning you can support local creatives and stay safe at the same time.
+It’s now compulsory for Londoners to wear a form of face covering on public transport.
+If caught without a mask, you might not be able to board the bus or tube and you could be fined up to £100.
+While you’re free to fashion something from fabric you find at home, lots of London businesses have pivoted to making masks during lockdown – meaning you can support local creatives and stay safe at the same time.
 Here are some of the best in town.

-These brightly coloured African-print masks are made by London designer Marlene Greaves.
-Each one is handmade, eco-friendly and limited-edition, as well as fully lined and with nose wire for a personal fit.
-Adult masks are priced from £6.99 upwards.
-You can upgrade them with a filter pocket for £2.99 and buy a matching head tie to wear with them, too.

 Taslima K